EstherPeev/LandDegradation/content/post/new.md

 In other terms, land degradation is the deterioration of the soils' quality which is caused either by human or by nature.
 In this blog, we will focus on human-induced land degradation which represents the large majority of land degradation.

-Another definition, emphasizing more on the land value is given by [Barrow in 1991](https://www.cabdirect.org/cabdirect/abstract/19916778502) and describes land degradation as the loss of utility or potential utility, or reduction, loss, or change of features or organisms which cannot be replaced.
+Another definition, emphasizing more on the land value is given by [Barrow in 1991](https://www.cabdirect.org/cabdirect/abstract/19916778502) and describes land degradation as:

+> The loss of utility or potential utility, or reduction, loss, or change of features or organisms which cannot be replaced.

+##### Land degradation and desertification

+As one of the institution analyzed in this blog is the UNCCD, it is important to understand the difference between land degradation and desertification.
+As highlighted on [FAO's website](http://www.fao.org/3/v4360e/v4360e03.htm#:~:text=type%20of%20degradation.-,Types%20of%20land%20degradation%20assessed,lowering%20of%20the%20water%20table.), desertification is a type of land degradation in aria, semi-arid and dry subhumid areas caused by human.

+Land degradation is generally divided into six categories, according to FAO.
+These six categories concerns specifically the soil deterioration such as:

+**1) Water erosion**

+**2) Wind erosion**

+**3) Soil fertility decline**

+**4) Waterlogging**

+**5) Salinization**

+**6) Lowering of the water table**

+Other land degradation encompasses some that are more related to the cause such as:
+- **Deforestation**
+- **Forest degradation**
+- **Rangeland degradation**

+To better understand the process in which the land is degraded and why it is such an important environmental issue, please watch the full video below produced by FAO.

+##### Let's talk about soil
 {{< youtube id="invUp0SX49g" >}}